 Streamline communication and improve collaboration

-Rather than send countless report updates and schedule unnecessary meetings, roadmaps give the relevant viewer or stakeholder an accurate understanding of the overall project progress and condition with a single glance.
-It easily brings everyone onto the same page without having to re-explain or re-hash past progress.
-This is particularly useful in improving collaboration with other teams and stakeholders as they can easily be brought up to speed simply by having access to the project roadmap.
+Project roadmaps give the viewer an accurate understanding of the overall project progress and condition immediately.
+It brings everyone onto the same page without having to explain or re-hash past progress.
+This is particularly useful in improving collaboration with other teams and stakeholders.
+It means they can easily be brought up to speed with access to the project roadmap without reports or briefings.

-Without a clear way of visualizing the entire project, stakeholders can often become prone to micromanaging projects.
-They can often demand every minute detail and disrupt team workflows because they do not have a clear understanding of the overall project timeline, prioritises and progress.
-A project roadmap easily fills in the gap and allows stakeholders to clearly see where teams are at and how different changes can impact the project as a whole.
+Without a clear way of visualising the entire project, stakeholders can often become prone to micromanaging projects.
+They may disrupt team workflows because they do not have a clear understanding of the overall project timeline, priorities, and progress.
+Project roadmaps easily fill in the gap to let stakeholders clearly see where teams are at.
+At the same time, it makes evident how different changes will impact the project as a whole.
 This is critical to managing stakeholder expectations when projects change and morph as the market evolves.

-When project objectives and dependencies are clearly mapped out, teams can easily visualise the most important tasks that contribute the most to project completion.
-When new variables arise, the product roadmaps gives a practical understanding of the impact of changes without having to alter a myriad of project documents and backlogs.
+When project objectives and dependencies are clearly mapped out, teams can easily identify the tasks that contribute the most.
+When new variables arise, the product roadmaps provide a realistic understanding of the impact of changes.

 Key features of a project roadmap